PhotonMastr/ConvertU-CLI/README.md

 # ConvertU
-A CLI converter for Mass, Digital Storage, Length, Speed, Temperature.
+A CLI converter for Mass, Digital Storage, Length, Speed, Temperature, Frequency.
 Written in Python
 -------------------------------------------------------------------------------------------------------------------
-<h1>NOTE: I have noticed that windows smartscreen doesn't like it and sees it as a virus. if it warns you click 'more details' and 'run anyway' and then it won't give you issues.
-It's not a virus and if you don't believe me read the source code yourself</h1>
+<h1>Why ConvertU</h1>
+- It has a bunch of different units.
+We don't have an installer right now but for now you can just make shortcuts in your searchbar to easily access ConvertU
+- FOSS, You are free to modify, read, distribute the code as outlined in GPL3

 <h1>Written.
 In.
 Python.</h1>